Our Board

 Professor Gillian Armstrong

 Gillian Armstrong is a Professor of Business Education and is Ulster University Business School’s first Director of Business Engagement.
-She has been with Ulster University and Higher Education for almost 25 years and has been actively involved in the development and management of academic excellence within the Business School.
+She has been with Ulster University and Higher Education for over 25 years and has been actively involved in the development and management of academic excellence within the Business School.
 Gillian joined Ulster University in 1997 and was awarded a Senior Lectureship in 2007 and a Chair in Business Education in 2013.
 Prior to her current role, she was Head of the Department of Accounting, Finance and Economics from 2010 – 2018 at Ulster.

 Deeply committed to supporting the growth and development of the regional economy, Gillian has sought to ensure that the Business School works closely with priority sectors to actively support the supply of skills and the attractiveness of Northern Ireland as a location to do business.
 She has been actively involved in the development of work based learning and innovative educational models to support employers in securing talent and in upskilling and retaining graduates in a range of sectors.
 She has worked in partnership with Deloitte NI to develop the first-Degree Apprenticeship programme within the region and is currently leading a Business School initiative to support Future of Work requirements and related educational models.